azdavis/azdavis.net/posts/en/pl-idea-ufcs.md

 date: 2022-03-11
 ---

-Many programming languages have not only [functions], but methods.
-Methods are similar to functions, but their biggest difference is that we call them with a special "method call" syntax.
+[Functions] are common in most programming languages.
+Some languages also have methods, which are similar to functions.
+Their biggest difference is that we call methods with a special "method call" syntax.
 Whereas function call syntax often looks like `f(x, y)`, method call syntax often looks like `x.f(y)`.

 ## Functions